Top Influential Think Tanks

 Third Way has come under criticism for receiving funding from individuals with close ties to the banking industry, and investment bankers on its board of trustees.
 Additionally, it has been criticized for potentially publishing inaccurate or altered research.

 The National Policy Institute is a Designated Hate Group recognized by the Southern Poverty Law Center.

 The NPI was founded by William Regnery II, a prominent white nationalist figure and political donor.
 The NPI was relatively obscure until Spencer became chair in 2011.
-Prior to this, Spencer had made a name for himself by coining the term “alt-right” (and spearheading the movement), spreading anti-semitic conspiracy therories, and advocating for the enslavement of Haitian people, as well as the “ethinic cleansing” of America (notably, Spencer is banned from entering most countries in Europe).
+Prior to this, Spencer had made a name for himself by coining the term “alt-right” (and spearheading the movement), spreading anti-Semitic conspiracy theories, and advocating for the enslavement of Haitian people, as well as the “ethnic cleansing” of America (notably, Spencer is banned from entering most countries in Europe).